StackExchange/dnscontrol/documentation/typescript.md

 ### Known issue: `FETCH` not always accurate

-Bug: `FETCH` is always shown as available, even if you don’t run DNSControl with the `--allow-fetch` flag.
+`FETCH` is always shown as available, even if you don’t run DNSControl with the `--allow-fetch` flag.